LrAmaral/Portfolio/README.md

-My personal Portfolio done with React and Tailwind 💻
+My personal Portfolio with React and Tailwind 💻

 working in progress... 🛠🏗